Cleo Lemon: Miami Dolphins

 Lemon was inactive as the third quarterback for all 11 games with the Dolphins in 2005.

-In the 2006 preseason, Lemon was 42-59 for 450 yards with two touchdowns and no interceptions for a rating of 104.5.
-In his start on August 31 against the St. Louis Rams, he was 21-27 for 271 yards with one touchdown and no interceptions for a rating of 120.8.
+In the 2006 preseason, Lemon was 42–59 for 450 yards with two touchdowns and no interceptions for a rating of 104.5.
+In his start on August 31 against the St. Louis Rams, he was 21–27 for 271 yards with one touchdown and no interceptions for a rating of 120.8.
 Lemon served as the third-string quarterback for the first four games of 2006, and became the primary backup after Daunte Culpepper became inactive starting Week 5.

 On December 17 in a game against the Buffalo Bills, Lemon replaced starter Joey Harrington and threw for 98 yards on 9 of 16 passing with no touchdowns and no interceptions.
-While Harrington started the following week, Lemon replaced him at halftime eight days later on Monday Night Football versus the New York Jets.
+While Harrington started the following week, Lemon replaced him at halftime eight days later versus the New York Jets.
 He finished the game 11 of 16 passing for 104 yards (68.8%) and one touchdown, earning a 107.3 passer rating.
 However, he could not lead the Dolphins to victory as the Jets won on a last-minute field goal.

 After a career as a backup, Lemon started the first regular season game of his career in the season finale against the Indianapolis Colts on December 31.
 Lemon played fairly well against the eventual Super Bowl champions, completing 18 of 36 passes for 210 yards, a touchdown and an interception.
-He also led the team to 10 fourth-quarter points as the Dolphins fell just short, losing 27-22.
+He also led the team to 10 fourth-quarter points as the Dolphins fell just short, losing 27–22.

 Lemon, who was a restricted free agent in the 2007 offseason, was tendered a one-year, $1.3 million contract by the Dolphins on March 3.
 He signed the tender on May 29.
 New head coach Cam Cameron was offensive coordinator for the Chargers during Lemon's entire tenure there.

 With Joey Harrington moving on to the Atlanta Falcons, Lemon became backup to the newly acquired Trent Green.
 With an injury to Green in Week 5, Lemon was named the starter for the Dolphins' away game against Cleveland.
 After shaking off some early rust, Lemon led the Dolphins to near victory against the Browns with several successful drives (including a drive where the Dolphins lost 20 yards on penalties that was capped with a 4th and 1 touchdown).
 Showing amazing determination, Lemon brought victory within their grasp, with his two touchdown rushes, two touchdown passes, and an impressive 107.3 QB rating, but the Dolphins' defense could not stop the Browns.
-His next start was in Miami's 49-28 loss to New England, going 24 for 37, with 1 rushing touchdown and 236 passing yards.
+His next start was in Miami's 49–28 loss to New England, going 24 for 37, with 1 rushing touchdown and 236 passing yards.
 But in Week 11, Lemon was replaced by rookie quarterback John Beck.
 Lemon was renamed the Dolphins' starting Quarterback in Week 15 against the Ravens.
-He threw a game-winning touchdown to Greg Camarillo in overtime to beat Baltimore 22-16, giving Miami their first (and only) win of the season.
+He threw a game-winning touchdown to Greg Camarillo in overtime to beat Baltimore, 22–16, giving Miami their first (and only) win of the season.